 Addictive substances, be they alcohol or drugs, all have the ability to alter the brain’s chemical workings.
-While this may not be apparent at the start, over time, the physical component lays the groundwork for a full-blown addiction to take root, according to the Pennsylvania State University.
+While this may not be apparent at the start, over time, the physical component lays the groundwork for a full-blown addiction to take root.

-In essence, the physical effects of addiction takes root within the brain’s chemical environment.
+In essence, the physical effects of addiction take root within the brain’s chemical environment.
 From there, ongoing drug use creates a snowball effect that “rewires” the brain’s system in fundamental ways.

 The Behavioral Component

 Addiction’s mental-emotional component has to do with the way substance abuse becomes the focus in a person’s daily life.
 In effect, the physical effects brought on by substance abuse change how the areas of the brain work and interact with one another.